Imergent-Technology/Protogen/README.md

 ## Database Schema

-The system uses a graph-like structure stored in MySQL:
+The system uses a graph-like structure stored in PostgreSQL:

 - **Stages**: Different contexts and views
 - **Graph Nodes**: Vertices in the graph structure